57blocks/api-autotest-keyword/README.md

 # api-autotest-keyword

-This is robotframework keywords coding by Java.
+There are some robotframework keywords coding by Java.

+these keywords are used to call API, Compare API